Monday, February 22, 2010

 1989

 Bit of a dodgy year, all told.
-I can manage three or four favourites, but after that it’s all much of a muchness.
+I can manage three or four favourites, but after that it’s much of a muchness.
 Thankfully, the hosts are hilarious: I wish their acting skills were as good as their language skills.

 01 Italy